Parallel-in-Time/pySDC/pySDC/tutorial/step_6/README.rst

 We discuss controller implementations and features besides the standard classic and serial PFASST controller in this step.

-Part A: Classical vs. multigrid controller
+Part A: The nonMPI controller
 ------------------------------------------

-Besides the ``allinclusive_classic_nonMPI`` controller we have used so far, pySDC comes with (at least) three more controllers.
+pySDC comes with (at least) two controllers: the standard, non-MPI controller we have used so far and the MPI_parallel one.
-While we do not discuss MPI-based controllers here, the other major branch is the multigrid controller.
-In contrast to the classical scheme, this implementation of PFASST does not overlap communication and computation as the classical implementation does.
-It resembles more closely a multigrid-in-time algorithm by performing each stage for all processes at once (i.e. fine sweep, restrict, coarse sweep, interpolate, etc.).
-Consequently, processes can only finish all at once.
+The nonMPI controller can be used to run simulations without having to worry about parallelization and MPI installations.
+By monitoring the convergence, this controller can already give a detailed idea of how PFASST will work for a given problem.

 Important things to note:

-- If only SDC or MLSDC are run, classical and multigrid controller do not differ.
-  The difference is only in the communication scheme and the stopping criterion for multiple processes.
-- One major advantage of having the multigrid controller at hand is that some MPI implementations on certain machines do not work well with overlapping.
-- The multigrid controller cannot handle multi-step SDC (see step 7) due to design decisions.
+- If you don't want to deal with parallelization and/or are only interested in SDC, MLSDC or convergence of PFASST, use the nonMPI controller.
+- If you care for parallelization, use the MPI controller, see Part C.

 .. include:: doc_step_6_A.rst